maleadt/gpuocelot/README.md

 Requirements
 ------------

-* CUDA toolkit v5.0 (you only need the toolkit, not the actual driver)
+* CUDA toolkit 5.0 (you only need the toolkit, not the actual driver)

 Compilation
 -----------

+Make sure you do a recursive check-out, so the [hydrazine](https://github.com/maleadt/hydrazine) submodule is checked out too.

 Example compilation: